The importance of filing your self assessment tax return on time

 Do you need to complete a Self Assessment tax return?

-Most people who are employed pay tax through Pay As You Earn (PAYE), so are not required to file a tax return unless they earn more than £100,000 (or £150,000 from the 2023/24 tax year).
+Most people who are employed pay tax through Pay As You Earn (PAYE), so are not automatically required to file a tax return.
+The exception for PAYE taxpayers who earned more than £150,000has been abolished for 2024/25.
 However, if you’re self-employed, a partner in a partnership business, a trustee or the executor of an estate, you’ll pay tax through Self Assessment and you’re therefore required to complete a Self Assessment tax return.

 You may also need to complete a tax return if you have any other untaxed income, such as money from renting out a property, tips and commission, income from savings, investments and dividends or foreign income.
 It’s sometimes permissible to pay tax on non-employment income through your PAYE code but when it exceeds certain limits you’ll be required to pay tax through Self Assessment.